Welcome to today's edition of the Rush 24-7 podcast.

 You can't keep borrowing and borrowing and borrowing, which we are now set to do.

-We'll have a trillion dollar deficit now, and we'll have trillions in the future.
+We'll have a trillion-dollar deficit now, and we'll have trillions in the future.

 I think I'll put it here.

-The government will have only two choices to fund their stimulus programs, which supposedly is propping up the economy.
+The government will have only two choices, to fund their stimulus programs, which supposedly is propping up the economy.

-It's just another bubble, with by either massively raising taxes or letting interest rates go up, which quite frankly they should have done the last few months.
+It's just another bubble, by either massively raising taxes or letting interest rates go up, which quite frankly they should have done the last few months.

 I know what you're saying.

-What they're trying to do is keep interest rates low right now in order to prop up housing and it's not working.
+What they're trying to do is keep interest rates low right now in order to prop up housing, and it's not working.

-So do you know what Barack Obama, the president's only option is going to be then?
+So do you know what, Barack Obama, the president's only option is going to be then?

 To do away with the stimulus plan.